Here is a list of some chemistry-based activities that can be carried out at home. As new experiments are added, they will be added at the bottom.

 They can also all be found on the SSERCChemistry YouTube channel

-Alkali metals – A series of reactions of alkali metals: the effect of adding small amounts of Lithium, Sodium and Potassium to water, burning sodium in air, a NileRed video of sodium burning in chlorine and a video of the US army dumping tonned os sodium in a lake.
+Alkali metals – A series of reactions of alkali metals: the effect of adding small amounts of Lithium, Sodium and Potassium to water, burning sodium in air, a NileRed video of sodium burning in chlorine and a video of the US army dumping tonnes of sodium in a lake.

-Burning Magnesium – a video showing the burning of magnesium in a microscale crucible and explaing the change in mass.
+Combustion & Thermodynamics – Videos showing: the burning of magnesium in a microscale crucible and explaing the change in mass.; a series of exothermic reactions an an interesting endothermic one and the ethanol rocket.

 Food Chemistry – a series of 5 videos on emulsions, enzymic browning, oxidative rancidity, the Maillard reaction and TLC.
 Originally made a few years ago with ES, SFDF and Abertay University.